 This manuscript was developed by the Applied Economics Office (AEO) in the Engineering Laboratory (EL) at the National Institute of Standards and Technology (NIST) for the U.S. Department of Energy (DOE) Federal Energy Management Program (FEMP).
 Handbook 135 was developed for use in performing life-cycle cost analysis (LCCA) of investments in energy and water conservation projects and renewable energy resource projects for federal buildings and facilities.
-DOE FEMP has codified the rules for performing LCCA of such investments in the Code of Federal Regulations (CFR), 10 CFR 436, Subpart A, Methodology and Procedures for Life Cycle Cost Analysis (CFR, 2018).
+DOE FEMP has codified the rules for performing LCCA of such investments in the Code of Federal Regulations (CFR), 10 CFR 436, Subpart A, Methodology and Procedures for Life Cycle Cost Analysis [1].
 These rules apply to both new and existing facilities owned or leased by the federal government.
-These economic evaluations are required by the Federal Energy Management Improvement Act of 1988 (S.1382, 1988) and the National Energy Conservation Policy Act (NECPA) of 1978 (H.R.5037, 1978).
+These economic evaluations are required by the Federal Energy Management Improvement Act of 1988 [2] and the National Energy Conservation Policy Act (NECPA) of 1978 [3].
 NECPA allows projects to use publicly appropriated funds, private financing such as energy savings performance contracts (ESPCs) or utility energy service contracts (UESC), or some combination of the two.
-NECPA was amended by the Energy Policy Act (EPACT) of 1992 (H.R.776, 1992), which included the addition of water and renewable energy to the federal energy management section.
+NECPA was amended by the Energy Policy Act (EPACT) of 1992 [4], which included the addition of water and renewable energy to the federal energy management section.

-Since the last edition of Handbook 135 was published in 1995, multiple legislative initiatives have been enacted and executive actions have been implemented (and superseded).
+Since the Handbook 135 was published in 1995, multiple legislative initiatives have been enacted and executive actions have been implemented (and superseded or revoked).
 These have expanded the focus beyond energy efficiency and water conservation projects.

-Executive Order (EO) 13123 (E.O.13123, 1999), "Greening the Government through Efficient Energy Management," introduced a focus on more sustainable government operations through life-cycle cost-effective projects.
+Executive Order (EO) 13123 (1999) [5], "Greening the Government through Efficient Energy Management," introduced a focus on more sustainable government operations through life-cycle cost-effective projects.
 Goals include reducing water consumption, greenhouse gas emissions, reducing energy (specifically petroleum) consumption, and increasing renewable energy production at federal facilities.
-FEMP, with NIST's assistance, provided guidance to "clarify how agencies determine the life-cycle cost for investments required by the Order" (Sec 502) - "Guidance on Life-Cycle Cost Analysis Required by Executive Order 13123" (FEMP, 2005).
+FEMP, with NIST's assistance, provided guidance to "clarify how agencies determine the life-cycle cost for investments required by the Order" (Sec 502) - "Guidance on Life-Cycle Cost Analysis Required by Executive Order 13123" [6].

-EPACT of 2005 (H.R.6, 2005) amended NECPA to set new baselines and energy consumption reduction and energy-efficient product requirements, expanded the maximum period over which to complete an LCCA to 40 years, and provided the ability to "bundle individual measures of varying paybacks."
+EPACT of 2005 [7] amended NECPA to set new baselines and energy consumption reduction and energy-efficient product requirements, expanded the maximum period over which to complete an LCCA to 40 years, and provided the ability to "bundle individual measures of varying paybacks."

-EO 13423 (E.O.13423, 2007), "Strengthening Federal Environmental, Energy, and Transportation Management," replaced EO 13123 and instructed federal agencies to "conduct their environmental, transportation, and energy-related activities under the law in support of their respective missions in an environmentally, economically and fiscally sound, integrated, continuously improving, efficient, and sustainable manner."
+EO 13423 (2007) [8], "Strengthening Federal Environmental, Energy, and Transportation Management," replaced EO 13123 (1999) and instructed federal agencies to "conduct their environmental, transportation, and energy-related activities under the law in support of their respective missions in an environmentally, economically and fiscally sound, integrated, continuously improving, efficient, and sustainable manner."
 Specific goals expanded to include energy efficiency, acquisitions, renewable energy, sustainable buildings, water conservation, fleets (i.e., vehicles), recycling, toxic chemical reduction, and electronics stewardship.

-EO 13693 (E.O.13693, 2015), "Planning for Federal Sustainability in the Next Decade," replaced EO 13423 and stated "Federal agencies shall promote life-cycle cost-effective building energy efficiency, water conservation, renewable energy, and fleet efficiency."
+EO 13693 (2015) [9], "Planning for Federal Sustainability in the Next Decade," replaced EO 13423 (2007) and stated "Federal agencies shall promote life-cycle cost-effective building energy efficiency, water conservation, renewable energy, and fleet efficiency."
+The initial Federal Greenhouse Gas Accounting and Reporting Guidance was developed to assist agencies in their reporting requirements.
+The most recent version was released in 2016 [10].

-EO 13834 (E.O.13834, 2018) - "Efficient Federal Operations" - has replaced EO 13693 and continues similar underlying goals.
+EO 13834 (2018) [11] - "Efficient Federal Operations" - replaced EO 13693 (2015) and continued similar underlying goals.
 Section 1 states that "agencies shall meet such statutory requirements in a manner that increases efficiency, optimizes performance, eliminates unnecessary use of resources, and protects the environment...each agency shall prioritize actions that reduce waste, cut costs, enhance the resilience of Federal infrastructure and operations, and enable more effective accomplishment of its mission."
-Section 2 lists the goals for agencies:
+Implementation guidance for EO 13834 (2018) from CEQ [12] included the following relevant roles for FEMP and support the update of this handbook: